timparkinson/blogsource.timparkinson.org/src/content/publishing.md

 * Installs Hugo on the GitHub runner
 * Checks out the source repository
 * Checks out the built site repository
-* Runs Hugo to build the site, redirecting output to the built site repository
+* Runs Hugo to build the site, redirecting output to the built site directory
 * Creates a commit in the built site repository and pushes it

 In the built site repository, on a push, another action calls a webhook.
 This is a script (defined within the built site repository) which simply does a `git pull`.
 This avoids having to do push the site from actions via SCP or some other mechanism.